decretist/Dissertation/Chapter3/chapter3.md

 an argument of this kind would be defining the author as a field of conceptual or theoretical coherence.
-To be clear, the point is not that scholars such as Pennington and Winroth *are* framing their arguments in the terms Foucault borrows from Jerome, but rather that if the biographical details of their respective historical Gratians were abstracted away, their arguments *could* be reframed in those terms.
+To be clear, the point is not that scholars such as Pennington and Winroth *are* framing their arguments in the terms Foucault borrows from Jerome but rather that if the biographical details of their respective historical Gratians were abstracted away, their arguments *could* be reframed in those terms.